Algorithm Configuration for Structured Pfaffian Settings: Applications of the Pfaffian piecewise structure framework

-In this section, we instantiate theoretical guarantees for novel data-driven AHC settings in which we near-optimally learn the parameter of the merge function family and the combination of multiple point-wise distance functions.
-Our analysis requires no restriction on the considered point-wise distances, extends to cluster families that are not 2-point-based, and applies to any objective functions used for tree-pruning.
+\paragraph{Contributions.} In this section, we instantiate theoretical guarantees for novel data-driven AHC settings, where we near-optimally learn the parameter of the merge function family and the combination of multiple distance functions.
+Compared to prior work, the setting we consider is more general---in prior work a combination of multiple distance metrics was only handled for simpler linear interpolations between single and complete linkage, while our techniques handle more sophisticated geometric interpolations as well that include average linkage.